 Beginning with their second week at the firm, Snell & Wilmer will assign each of the summer associates to a Reality partner for the duration of their summer.
 Summer associates will be that attorney's "go-to" person.
 Reality partners will have summer associates work on any of their matters as they see fit.
 Reality partners can call summer associates at any time, short notice or not, to give them work, change the scope of the project, keep summer associates on something as it progresses and include them in brainstorming sessions and client meetings.
 We anticipate that maybe 30% of their time would be spent working with their Reality partner.

 In addition to the perk of giving our summer associates a better sense of what it will be like to practice law at Snell & Wilmer, they can be a real asset to the Reality partner by providing updates, suggestions and research on matters.

 The Snell & Wilmer Summer Associate Reader Program assists Snell & Wilmer summer associates with their legal writing.
-The recruiting office automatically distributes each summer associate's first two projects to an assigned partner Reader.
+The recruiting office automatically distributes two projects from each summer associate to an assigned partner Reader.
 The partner Readers will review each clerk's projects for analysis, organization, clarity, language and style.
 While the partner Readers are not evaluating the substantive aspect of the summer associate's projects, they are evaluating grammar, organization and clarity.
 The partner Readers will read, edit and discuss the summer associate's projects with him/her and offer constructive feedback to help further develop and enhance their writing skills.